utkarsh-naik10/SQL_PROJECTS/3.AdventureWorks/3.Order_&_Profitability_Analysis/Readme.md

 **File:** `10.Average_Order_Value_by_Region.sql`

 **Description:**
-Calculates and compares the average order value (AOV) by sales territory.
-Also measures the difference between each region’s AOV and the global average.
+Calculates the **Average Order Value (AOV)** for each territory and compares it with the global average.

 **Result Snapshot:**
 ![Average Order Value by Region](result_snapshots/10.Average_Order_Value_by_Region.png)

 **Insights:**
-- The **Central** and **Northeast** territories show the highest AOV, significantly above the global average.
-- **Germany** and **Australia** lag behind, with AOV below the global benchmark.
+- **Central**, **Northeast**, and **Southeast** have very high AOV compared to global average.
-- Indicates stronger spending patterns in domestic markets compared to international ones.
+- **Australia** and **Germany** show lower AOV, indicating weaker spending behaviour in those regions.
+- The big positive difference in some regions suggests strong domestic or regional demand.
-- Useful for region-specific pricing and sales strategy adjustments.
+- Helps guide region-specific pricing or promotional strategies.

 ---

 ## 🧠 Key Takeaways
+- High-value orders are crucial for total sales and should be monitored closely.
-- Product profitability is dominated by high-end models, especially in the **Mountain Bike** series.
+- Profitability is heavily driven by premium bike models, especially the Mountain-200 series.
-- Average order values differ widely by region — domestic sales outperform international markets.
-- A small segment of large-value orders drives the majority of revenue.
+- Strong variation in AOV across territories indicates clear regional behaviour patterns.
-- These insights can support inventory planning, pricing decisions, and regional sales targeting.
+- These insights support strategic decisions in pricing, inventory planning, and regional marketing.

 ---

 ## 🗄️ Database Info
 - **Database:** AdventureWorks
-- **Environment:** SSMS (SQL Server Management Studio)
+- **Environment:** SQL Server Management Studio (SSMS)
-- **Queries Written In:** Visual Studio Code
+- **Queries Written & Executed In:** SSMS
-- **Snapshots Taken From:** VS Code SQL Output
+- **Snapshots Taken From:** SSMS Results Grid
 - **Schemas Used:** Sales, Production

 ---

 ## ⚙️ Notes
-- Queries are written and tested in **VS Code**, connected to the AdventureWorks database.
+- All SQL queries were run directly in **SSMS**, not VS Code.
-- Result snapshots are captured directly from the VS Code output.
+- Snapshots and numbers reflect the exact SSMS output.
-- Each query and image are aligned for easy comparison and review.
-- The analysis supports understanding key profitability and order behavior patterns.
+- Each `.sql` file corresponds directly with its own result screenshot inside the folder.

 ---

 **Author:** Utkarsh Naik
 **Project:** SQL PROJECT → AdventureWorks → Order & Profitability Analysis
 **Date:** 2025